1387 (9th August)

 1397 (29th September)

-Henry was taken into Richard II’s court after Henry’s father was exiled after quarrelling with the Duke of Norfolk.
+Henry Bolingbroke was exiled after quarrelling with the Duke of Norfolk.
+Henry was taken into Richard II’s court.

 1399 (3rd February)